 Is it your dream to work with Aboriginal children, youth and families?
 Are you already working in the community and want to further your education?
-Douglas College's Faculty of Child, Family & Community Studies (CFCS) Aboriginal stream can help you do both.
+Douglas College's Faculty of Child, Family & Community Studies (CFCS) Aboriginal Stream can help you do both.

-This unique, 16.5-credit stream allows you to
+This unique, 16.5-credit pathway allows you to

-The CFCS Aboriginal stream is made up of four courses and a practicum.
+The CFCS Aboriginal Stream is made up of four courses and a practicum.
 You can earn credits toward these programs:

 Courses are taught by First Nations, Métis and non-Aboriginal Allied faculty with elders' support - read their biographies here.
 Courses are developed with the guidance of our partners at Vancouver Native Health, Elders and our Advisory Circle members.